juanvia/polygone/exponents/takeValidPoints.md

 ```
 How we can generate this matrix?

-One way is iterarively append a new dimension to a previous space, let's say generate a surface from a line or a volume from a surface, adding the new dimension points to each point in the initial space.
+One way is iteratively append a new dimension to a previous space, let's say generate a surface from a line or a volume from a surface, adding the new dimension points to each point in the initial space.
 In our case:

  - Start with the empty space (_really_ empty, _meta_ empty) like [[]].
  - Append the first dimension.
 And obtain [[0],[1],[2]].